Best Coaching Adjustments In Madden 23

 • Zone Coverage: Match

-AutoFlip should always be set to On.
-If you turn this option off, you’ll start to notice gaps in your defense during matches.
+Auto–flip should always be set to On.
+If you turn this option off, you’ll notice gaps in your defense during matches.

-For AutoAlignment, Default is the safest option as it works good for all types of defense.
-That said, if you’re running a specific defense type, you can switch this option around accordingly.
+For Auto–Alignment, the Default option is the safest as it works well for all types of defense.
+If you’re running a specific defense type, you can switch this option around accordingly.

-For Ball In Air Defense, Play Ball is easily the best option as it tends to result in the highest number of interceptions.
+For Ball Air Defense, playing ball is easily the best option as it tends to result in the highest number of interceptions.

 The Cornerback Matchup setting mostly depends upon the stats of the cornerbacks you have on the field.
 Use this option to compensate for whatever they’re lacking.
 If you have well-rounded cornerbacks, By Overall is the best option.